cdhigh/sprintFontRelease/README.md

 ## 1. Features
-* Insert text in other fonts
+* Write text in other fonts
 * Import the footprint from Kicad/EasyEDA
 * Insert the SVG image
 * Insert Qrcode